 Beacon gives you direct access to beauty experts and influencers as well as renowned spa owners.
 The program currently hosts weekly webinars with some of the biggest names in the business.

 And if you decide to attend (which you should), you’ll find special events, workshops, and activities just for Beacon members, so you can connect with people who are starting out just like you.

 Whoever said networking wasn’t fun has never been to a beauty industry meet-up.

-Best for Spa Managers/Owners: International SalonSpa Business Management (ISBN)
+Best Spa and Med Spa Associations: International SalonSpa Business Management (ISBN)

 If you own your spa, and especially if you own multiple spas, ISBN is likely the beauty association you’ll want to join.